 Understanding Your Cycle

+It is so important that you have a better understanding of your cycle.
 Does anyone else find it wild how LITTLE women are educated about their cycle, bodies and overall health?!!!

 I wanted to use this month’s post to compile some resources covering everything from your cycle, PMS, and birth control, so let’s get started!!

 First, let’s start off with your cycle.
 There are four phases which include:

 Menstrual Phase – Days 1-7

 - When your pituitary gland releases follicle-stimulating hormone